 Compulsory modules include:

 You may then choose three from the list of elective modules* which includes modules such as:

 *All elective modules are subject to availability.

-Study LLM Corporate Governance Online starting September 2022 or January 2023
+Study LLM Corporate Governance Online starting February 2024 or September 2024

 You can also study this course online, allowing you to study full-time or part-time, as well as being able to study any modules that aren’t available at your chosen campus online.